top of page

 I'm ready to get started.
 What next?

 Please schedule a free, 20-minute phone consultation via my online scheduler.
-During our consultation, you will have an opportunity to discuss why you are seeking therapy and ask any questions you have about seeking therapy with me.
+During our consultation, you will have an opportunity to discuss why you're interested in therapy and ask any questions you have about seeking therapy with me.
 We will determine together if you would be a good fit for working with me via online therapy.
 If you and/or I believe your needs would be better met by another care provider or type of care, I am happy to provide referrals.

 Where do sessions take place?